pkp/pkp-docs/orcid/en/installation-setup.md

 client_id = APP-YOURID
 client_secret = yourclientsecret
 ```

-Please be aware that the api_url needs to end with a slash.
+Note that the `api_url` needs to end with a slash.

 ### More Plugin Settings
 Under “E-Mail Settings” you can tick the checkbox to “Send e-mail to request ORCID authorization from article authors on publication of a new issue.”
 If checked, OJS will send an email automatically to authors who have not already linked their ORCID iDs when the article is published asking them to link their iDs.